xiaoylu/leetcode_category/Regex/Readme.md

 * '.'
 Matches any single character.
 * '*' Matches zero or more of the preceding element.

+The only difference is that we need to look back two steps.

 ```
     def isMatch(self, s, p):